On the formality of nearly K\"ahler manifolds and of Joyce's examples in $G_2$-holonomy: Formality and special holonomy

 \subsection{The formality problem for manifolds with special holonomy}

 There is another way to generalize Theorem \ref{theoDGMS} by Deligne--Griffiths--Morgan--Sullivan on the formality of K\"ahler manifolds.
-This is based on the observation that K\"ahler manifolds are exactly those Riemannian manifolds with $\U(n)$-holonomy.
+This is based on the observation that K\"ahler manifolds are exactly those Riemannian manifolds which have $\U(n)$-holonomy.

-The following prominent conjecture (see for example \cite[Conjecture 2, p.~2049]{AK} guides our work with respect to special holonomy. \begin{conj} A simply-connected compact Riemannian manifold of special holonomy is a formal space. \end{conj}

 By Berger's Theorem, the holonomy group of an $n$-dimensional oriented manifold which is neither locally reducible (i.e.~not locally a product) nor locally symmetric either coincides with the entire group $\SO(n)$ or has \emph{special holonomy} from the following list: $\U\left(\frac{n}{2}\right)$ (K\"ahler), $\SU\left(\frac{n}{4}\right)$ (Calabi--Yau), $\Sp\left(\frac{n}{4}\right)$ (hyperk\"ahler), $\Sp\left(\frac{n}{4}\right)\Sp(1)$ (quaternion K\"ahler), $\G_2$ ($n=7$), and $\Spin(7)$ ($n=8$).